Home

 All reading is good reading.

-Every two weeks we chat about the books we’re reading and delve a little deeper into a topic related to reading or publishing.
+Every few weeks we chat about the books we’re reading and delve a little deeper into a topic related to reading or publishing.
 We ask questions like, “Does listening to a book count as reading?”
 “Are genres a good or bad thing?” and “Do you finish every book you start?”
 If you love reading, nerding out about books, and sassy millennial hot takes, this podcast is for you.

 All Books Aloud podcast logo